ploxhosts/community-bot/README.md

 You can now run the code using `python main.py` in the command line or by pressing run in your ide.

 Now you can commit and push to your repository or continue to make changes.
-All features need to meet a few requirements before being added, but those are in the heading named `steps before contributing` but once met you can open a pull request and wait for an answer.
+All features need to meet a few requirements before being added, but those are in the heading named `steps before contributing` but once met you can open a pull request to the branch test and wait for an answer.

 ## Steps before contributing